phpvms/docs/docs/help.md

 - A clear description of the issue
   - What page stuff happened on
-  - Relevent data
+  - Relevant data
 - Versions
   - **PHP Version**
-  - **Database versions** - MySQL, MariaDB or Percona, or whatever other backend your running
+  - **Database versions—**MySQL, MariaDB or Percona, or whatever other backend you're running
   - **phpVMS Version**
     - From either the admin panel (bottom left, click on the version for the full version)
     - Running `php artisan phpvms:version` ![](img/version.png)
 - How to reproduce the error
   - Include as much detail as possible
-  - Include any relevent data - for example, an error with expenses, include how the expenses are configured.
+  - Include any relevant data—for example, an error with expenses, include how the expenses are configured.
 See "Exporting Data" below.
 - Screenshots
-- Type of hosting - shared, VPS, dedicated, etc
+- Type of hosting—shared, VPS, dedicated, etc.

 ### Logs

 - **Laravel logs**: These are located in `storage/logs`, you must include these.
-  Look through the logs to also ensure that no sensitive information is included inadvertantly
+  Look through the logs to also ensure that no sensitive information is included inadvertently
 - **PHP logs**: These can be found wherever your PHP error logs are kept, for example, the PHP-FPM logs.
 Ask your host, if you don't know.
 They're often found in cPanel, under Error Logs.